 Dean R. Collins

-DEAN R. COLLINS is a Managing Member of DRC Consulting LLC, providing scientific and engineering consulting services to government, public and private entities.
-Representative disciplines include: electronics, semiconductors, photonics, MEMS, visible and IR sensors, energy sources, manufacturing technology, supply chain management, computer systems, quantum computing, Quantum Key Distribution (QKD) and cybersecurity.
+DEAN R. COLLINS is an Adjunct Research Staff Member at the Institute for Defense Analysis (IDA), providing support for the DoD and OSTP on a wide range of strategic projects.
+He is also a Managing Member of DRC Consulting LLC, providing scientific and engineering consulting services to government, public and private entities.
+Representative areas of expertise include electronics, semiconductors, photonics, MEMS, visible and IR sensors, energy sources, manufacturing technology, supply chain management, computer systems, quantum computing, Quantum Key Distribution (QKD), and cybersecurity.

 From 1966-1994 he worked as Director of the Systems Components Laboratory, Director of the Interface Technology Laboratory, and Director of the Charge Coupled Device Laboratory at Texas instruments.
 He is a fellow of the Institute of Electrical and Electronic Engineers (IEEE) and a member of Eta Kappa Nu, Tau Beta Pi, and the American Physical Society.
 Dr. Collins has an S.B. and S.M. from the Massachusetts Institute of Technology and a Ph.D. from the University of Illinois, where he held a Westinghouse Fellowship, all degrees are in electrical engineering.

 Dr. Tom Rush is the Regional Director for Africa and the Middle East at PASCO.
 Before joining PASCO, Tom started his career as a research scientist with AT&T Bell Laboratories in NJ, He was charged in 1993 with opening the AT&T Government Communications office in South Africa.
 As the managing director for AT&T in South Africa, he was successful in selling AT&T’s products and services into the African government market.
 When AT&T formed Lucent Technologies in 2007, Tom’s responsibility